DividoFinancialServices/divido-api-php/README.md

   - `DEPOSIT-PAID` - Deposit paid by customer

   - `SIGNED` - Customer has signed all contracts

+  - `READY` - Order is ready to be dispatched

   - `AWAITING-ACTIVATION` - Waiting for confirmation from Underwriter